-The New York state criminal justice department handles all criminal and arrest records.
+The NYk state criminal justice department handles all criminal and arrest records.
 They allow individuals to get a copy of their own for a fee of $15 per file.
-They process arrest records via a fingerprint-based search.
+They process New York arrest records via a fingerprint-based search.
 However, they do not release records to anyone other than the subject unless they have a “statutory authority to access the information or pursuant to a judicial order or subpoena.”

-No. New York does not allow the general public to request copies of someone’s criminal or arrest records.
-The New York State Division of Criminal Justice Service will supply them to government agencies and others with the authority to request and use them but not to individuals wanting to see if someone has a criminal record.
+No. NY does not allow the general public to request copies of someone’s criminal or arrest records.
+The NY State Division of Criminal Justice Service will supply them to government agencies and others with the authority to request and use them but not to individuals wanting to see if someone has a criminal record.

 The crime rate has decreased over the past decade in New York, going from 74,035 crimes in 2006 to 62,703 by 21% lower than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-New York police officers can arrest someone with a valid arrest warrant.
+NY police officers can arrest someone with a valid arrest warrant.
 They can also arrest someone when a crime has been committed, and they believe that a suspect has committed it.
 They can arrest someone when they commit a crime in the presence of the officer.
-A police official can also arrest someone in New York when they have reasonable cause to believe a felony has been committed either in their presence or not.
-New York police officers can arrest someone within the geographic guidelines of the entire state.
+A police official can also arrest someone in this city when they have reasonable cause to believe a felony has been committed either in their presence or not.
+NY police officers can arrest someone within the geographic guidelines of the entire state.
 Police can also arrest someone they suspect of child or domestic abuse.

 Any police officers in the state can arrest someone.
 Other law enforcement officials like sheriffs, deputy sheriffs, and state patrol are included in this list.
 Private citizens can also make arrests when they believe someone has committed a crime in their presence or not.
 A citizen’s arrest can be made at any time day or night.